Nothing beats a steamy hot bowl of chili on a cold winter’s day.

 Saute the green onion, red bell pepper,green pepper, and garlic until fragrant, about 1-2 minutes.

 Add the chicken, along with the ginger, salt, cumin, and chicken broth.
 Mix thoroughly.

 Add in the sweet potato and beans (w/ their liquid), and simmer for 15-20 minutes until the sweet potato is tender.

-In a separate small saucepan or skillet, melt butter or margarine over medium heat.
+In a separate small saucepan or skillet, melt butter or oil over medium heat.

-Add in vinegar.
-You may also add in the lime juice and cilantro at this point, or allow everyone to add to their own taste.
+Stir in the vinegar.
+Top with the lime juice and cilantro at this point, or allow everyone to add to their own taste.

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!

 Kirsten M. says

 I’m a huge soup lover and this is easily one of my favorite soups!!
 Hearty, satisfying, comforting and the avocado garnish is a must!
 Our whole family loves it. 🙂